Mary Caroline Blair: Life after the Duke

 In 1892, the Duke died.
 His children never welcomed Mary Caroline into the family.
 Knowing and resenting this, the Duke wrote his will to leave a large portion of his estate to Mary Caroline as he was concerned that she would be looked after and be financially stable when he died.
-His children, led by Cromartie Sutherland-Leveson-Gower, 4th Duke of Sutherland, swiftly contested the will.
-During official proceedings, Mary Caroline burnt some letters from the Duke to her.
+His children, led by Cromartie, 4th Duke of Sutherland, swiftly contested the will.
+During official proceedings, Mary Caroline burnt some letters from the 3rd Duke to her.
 This action led to her being charged with contempt of court, and she was fined and sent to Holloway Jail for six weeks.
 After her release, negotiations continued.
 An agreement was reached in which Mary Caroline was given sufficient funds to build Carbisdale Castle.